11ta/11ta-template/src/index.md

     video: pixabay-john-macdougall.mp4 # local relative /assets/video/, or full https://... if remote?
     opacityMobile: opacity-50 # options opacity-n, 5, 10, 15, 20, 25, 50, 75, 100 (default)
     opacityDesktop: opacity-75 # Leave blank to inherit opacityMobile, use same options as opacityMobile
-  headingText: Is your data lost in the forest, or the trees?
+  headingText: Is your data lost in the forest,<br>or the trees?
   headingTextColor: # default = text-white (can use any TailwindCSS text-[color]-[xxx])
   headingTextCase: # default = as typed - options: uppercase, lowercase, capitalize
   subheadingText: This is some pithy text that explains why you should hire us without reading any further...
 Or is it farther?